qua-platform/py-qua-tools/qualang_tools/octave_tools/README.md

 ```

 If no calibration parameters are found in the database, the function will either:
-* return the dictionary with empty values (verbose_level 0)
+* not update the parameters and return the dictionary with empty values (verbose_level 0)
-* return the dictionary with empty values and print a warning in the Python console (verbose_level 1)
+* not update the parameters, return the dictionary with empty values and print a warning in the Python console (verbose_level 1)
 * raise an error and block the execution of the script (verbose_level 2)

 ### Usage example